ohwada/Star_Trek_Text_Game/cpp/howtoplay.md

 ### Win or Lose

 Win: <br/>
-You destroy all Klingons within the specified number of days. <BR/>
+You destroy all Klingons within the deadline of the mission <br/>

 Lose: <br/>
-if exceed the specified number of days. <br/>
+if exceed the deadline of the mission. <br/>
 or if the shield disappears and the Enterprise is destroyed, <br/>

 ### Screen